 CORNELL LAW SCHOOL

-A. Withdrawals and leaves of absence.
+A. Withdrawals.
 A student may withdraw from the law school at any time by submitting a written notice of withdrawal to the Law School Registrar.
-Subject to the provisions of paragraph D (2) below, the withdrawal is effective on the date the written notice is received by the Registrar.
-A student who withdraws from the Law School is not entitled to return.
+The withdrawal is effective on the date the written notice is received by the Registrar.
+A student who withdraws from the law school is not entitled to return.
+Please submit withdrawal requests to https://withdrawal.cornell.edu/.

 First-time matriculates will be charged tuition from the university registration day through the date of their request as follows: first six days of the semester (including university registration day), no charge; seventh day of the semester, 10 percent; second and third weeks, 20 percent; fourth week, 30 percent; fifth and sixth weeks, 40 percent; seventh week, 50 percent; eighth and ninth weeks, 60 percent; tenth week to the end of the semester, 100 percent.